Common Name(s): Cumaru, Brazilian Teak

 Grain/Texture: Grain is interlocked, with a medium texture and a waxy feel.

 Endgrain: Diffuse-porous; solitary and radial multiples; large pores in no specific arrangement, few; heartwood mineral/gum deposits present; parenchyma lozenge, aliform, confluent, and sometimes marginal; narrow rays, spacing fairly close.

 Rot Resistance: Cumaru has excellent durability and weathering properties.
-The wood is rated as very durable regarding decay resistance, though it may be susceptible to some insect attacks.
+The wood is rated as very durable regarding decay resistance, with good resistance to termites and other dry-wood borers.

 Workability: Tends to be difficult to work on account of its density and interlocked grain.
 If the grain is not too interlocked, Cumaru can be surface-planed to a smooth finish.
 However, the wood contains silica and will have a moderate blunting effect on tool cutters.
 Due to its high oil content and density, Cumaru can present difficulties in gluing, and pre-boring is necessary when screwing or nailing the wood.